dgaydukov/cert-aws/sa/files/sa.md

 It's good when you need to connect 2 or 3 vpc, but in case you have to connect 10 vpc, that means you would have to create `n*(n-1)/2` peering connection between each and every vpc.
 Good news is that peering can be cross-account and cross-region.
 Basic CloudFormation example here `CloudFormation/advanced-networking/vpc-peering.yml`.
 If you want just to connect 2 ec2 from 2 vpc without exposing all other services you should use PrivateLink.
 * transit vpc (2016) - a way to connect multiple vpc (form different regions) and your on-premises data center without creating hundreds of peering connections.
-It's not aws service, it's just a concept or architecture how you should design such a transit vpc that would connect all other vpc with each other.
+It's not aws service, it's just a concept/architecture how you should design such a transit vpc that would connect all other vpc with each other.
 The idea is to create one vpc with ec2 and IGW and install there some software from Cisco/Aviatrix (software is commercial, you buy ami with Cisco Cloud Services Router 1000V Series).
 Implicit drawback is cost: since you pay for every traffic exiting (egress) your VPC, if you use transit vpc as single internet gateway, all other vpc would access internet from it.
 So fo each internet access you would pay twice first - egress traffic from vpc (that goes to transit vpc), second - egress traffic from transit vpc itself (from there it goes to public internet). underneath it's all these vpc and on-premises centers are connected to each other through vpn and transit vpc basically works as vpn server and routing this vpn traffic.
-* transit gateway (2018) - it's aws managed service that works like transit vpc, but don't have all it's complexity of installing and configuring.
+* transit gateway (2018) - it's aws managed service that works like transit vpc, but doesn't have all its complexity of installing and configuring.
 You create TGW and then just attach VPC/VPN configurations and add route tables.
 VPN ECMP (Equal Cost Multipath) support - you can enable when you create TGW, vpn connection must use dynamic routing
 Connect vpc to on-premise network (2 ways):
 * site-to-site VPN.
 Route propagation allows a VPG to automatically propagate routes to the route tables - so you don't need to manually update RT (works for both static & dynamic routing)